Education in Australia: Types of schools

+Scholar performance

+According to the 2022 PISA evaluations, Australian 15-year-olds ranked ninth in the OECD for reading and science and tenth for maths.
+However, less than 60% of Australian students achieved the National Proficiency Standard – 51% in maths, 58% in science and 57% in reading.

 School years

 Primary schools

-Also sometimes called infants schools, Australia adopts the UNESCO term of primary school that generally covers a child's education from pre-Year 1) and finish with Year 6.
-The duration of primary school years varies across each Australian state and territory, with most adopting seven years; except in South Australia, where, until 2022, students finish with Year 7, making the duration of primary school eight years; until they are 11, 12 or 13 years of age.
+Also sometimes called infants schools, Australia adopts the UNESCO term of primary school that generally covers a child's education from pre–Year 1 and finishes with Year 6.
+The duration of primary school years varies across each Australian state and territory, with most adopting seven years- except in South Australia, where, until 2022, students finished with Year 7, making the duration of primary school eight years- until they are 11, 12 or 13 years of age.
 Primary schools focus on developing essential literacy, numeracy and social skills, and provide foundational knowledge to children about the world around them.

 Secondary schools

 Secondary schools in Australia are also called high schools and colleges (or junior, intermediate, or senior colleges).
-Secondary schools vary across each Australian state and territory, but they generally cover Year 7 to Year 10 (compulsory period of education) and senior secondary schools continue to Year 12.
+Secondary schools vary across each Australian state and territory, but they generally cover Year 7 to Year 9 (compulsory period of education) and senior secondary schools continue to Year 12.
+Progressively, as students move from primary into secondary schools, subject matter becomes increasingly specialised, offering opportunities to students that show preferences in STEM, or in Humanities and Social Sciences, among other interests.

 Middle schools

 In the majority of Australian states and territories, middle schools are relatively uncommon.
 Students progress from primary school to secondary school.
-As an alternative to the middle school model, some secondary schools divided their grades into "junior high school" (Years 7, 8, 9 and 10) and "senior high school" (Years 11 and 12).
+As an alternative to the middle school model, some secondary schools divided their grades into "junior high school" (Years 7, 8 and 9) and "senior high school" (Years 10, 11 and 12).
 Some have three levels, "junior" (Years 7 and 8), "intermediate" (Years 9 and 10), and "senior" (Years 11 and 12).

 In June 2006 the Northern Territory Government introduced a three-tier system featuring middle schools for Year 7 to Year 9 (approximate age 12–15) and high school for Year 10 to Year 12 (approximate age 15–18).

 Combined and central schools

-In Australia, combined schools are schools that have classes from both primary and secondary year levels.
+In Australia, combined schools, also known as K-12 schools, are schools that have classes from both primary and secondary year levels.
 These schools may be located in an urban, regional or rural area and can be government or non-government schools.
 As of 2019 there were approximately 500 Australian combined government schools and approximately 850 Australian combined non-government schools.

+In Western Australia, the term district high school is used to describe a school that educates students from pre-prep to year 10.

-Central schools are predominantly, but not exclusively, government schools located in a rural area that provides both primary and lower secondary education to students, usually concluding at Year 10. there were 62 Australian central schools, and all except one were located in rural New South Wales.
-In Western Australia, the term district high school is synonymous with central school.
+In New South Wales, Central schools are predominantly, government schools located in a rural area that provides both primary and lower secondary education to students, usually concluding at Year 10.
+These provide secondary education to students from multiple primary schools, in rural areas with too low of a population to support a secondary school.
+As of 2024 there were 58 central schools.